-If you’re looking for the best gravel for your driveway, then this is the blog post for you.
-Gravel driveways are a great option to have because they offer affordability and low maintenance.
-But various types of gravel can be used on your driveway, which means it’s important to know which one is best suited for your property and usage before making a decision (it’s different if you are comparing city vs. country living).
+If you live outside of the city gravel driveways are a great option to have because they offer affordability and low maintenance.
+But there are various types of gravel can be used on your driveway, which means it’s important to know which one is best suited for your property and usage before making a decision (it’s different if you are comparing city vs. country living).

 In this article, we will explore all of the best options available while also discussing their pros and cons so that you can make an informed decision about what type of gravel best suits your needs!

 The different types of gravel for driveways are:

 The type of gravel you get for your driveway can make a world of difference in how safe and comfortable it is to drive on.
 The size, shape, color, texture, and composition are all important parts that contribute to the overall quality of the surface.

 Some gravels to keep an eye out for include crushed stone, quarry process, pea gravel, jersey shore gravel, marble chips, and river rock.
 These types have been shown time and again as being some of the best for creating solid driving surfaces!

 The type of stones used below ground level has less variety, but there are more options at this point when considering what kind should be used above ground.

 Crushed stone is made from old rock.
 It can be crushed into any type of shape, making it a great option if you’re looking for something specific to your property.

 Crushed gravel is best suited as the base layer on top of compacted soil because it’s heavier than other gravels and will stay put while also providing drainage when wet.
 This is one of the best types of gravel.